django/deps/draft/0020-annual-release-cycle.rst

 The support level for a feature release changes in the December of each year, at the point just after that month's releases are (or would be) made.
-At this time, the current year's release enters extended support and the year-three release becomes end-of-life (EOL).
+At this time, the current year's release enters extended support and the release from 35 months prior becomes end-of-life (EOL).
 The new year's feature release then begins mainstream support the following month.

 This means that, bar the transition period over the new year, at any given time, three feature releases are under support: the current release, under mainstream